igankevich/stuckliste/docs/bom-file-format-reference.md

 _meta nodes_ that store block indices that point to data nodes.
 Probably such a hierarchical structure was the reason for calling them _trees_.

+The notion of keys and values is blurred in the trees.
+Some trees have all keys point to zero-length blocks, others have duplicate keys.
+Logically both keys and values might be used to store a unique key.

+Meta node is not required if the tree fits into one data node page.
+Given that the block size of the tree can be any value, the meta nodes can be omitted completely.
+Probably meta nodes and data nodes were used as an efficient way of updating the tree in-place.

 The following tables summarize the internal structure of the trees.

 ### <a name="tree"></a>Tree